csula/cs590-fall-2015/README.md

 ## Announcements

+* [11/10/2015] One question was asked, how detail should our architecture diagram be?
+My response to that is as detail as you need it.
+If you want to get a feel for what yours should look like.
+Consider this [event-architecture-sketch.png](documents/notes/images/event-architecture-sketch.png) example.

+Note that this diagram captures the "essence" of the components and what each components are supposed to do and how the interact.

 * [11/10/2015] Folks, I was looking at the [gitter cs590 membership](https://gitter.im/csula/cs590-fall-2015) and I noticed that there are more students officially registered for the three sections than the number of students participating in gitter.

 ![gitter cs590 membership](documents/notes/images/gitter.png)